Anatomy Advanced Pre-Med Programme

 Human Anatomy - Advanced Programme

-Structure: human anatomy in Poland is taught topographically i.e. by separate parts of the body, not by systems.
+Structure: human anatomy in Poland is taught topographically, i.e. by separate parts of the body, not by systems.
 That is how the course will be delivered.

 Anatomy is one of the fundamental subjects that help you embark on a great adventure called medicine.
 It is one of the most important and most challenging links in the chain of an entire medical education without which one cannot understand the clinical basis presented during the upcoming years of studying.
 For many years anatomy has been associated with stress, all-nighters and learning by heart long and often incomprehensible sentences - but it is now time to say goodbye to this stereotype.
 Dear Students of prestigious medical universities, we introduce you to a course that will enable you to pass not only all sub-tests but also the final exam from anatomy.
 The course will make your education enjoyable again.
-What is more, it will help you remember all the obtained information, so that you don't have to worry about forgetting the knowledge you had acquired, before graduation.
+What is more, it will help you remember all the information obtained, so that you don't have to worry about forgetting the knowledge you had acquired, before graduation.
 Properly provided information, eye-catching pictures, presentations and films will make you understand all given topics easily.
 Moreover, the teaching materials will be available for you anytime.

 Anatomy cannot be learned without being systematic.
 That is why the best way to understand it is a course, the compilation of which will allow you to consolidate your knowledge and revise what you have learned during lessons at the university.
 Thanks to this course, you will be able to test your own knowledge due to solving multiple tasks in relation to several topics.
 It will also be a chance to strive for self-improvement.
 This course has been created based on recent and specialist literature according to the current curriculum of Polish Medical Universities, that is why it is divided into sections by topographic anatomy.
 Each student, according to their needs, may select a particular part of a material that he/she wishes to improve.
-Eventually, the course will be a perfect method of preparing oneself to the final exam.
+Ultimately, the course will be a perfect method of preparing oneself for the final exam.

 Course content: